15 Ways to Reduce Air Conditioning Costs

-Are you stressed by increasing utility bills this summer?
+Are you burdened by increasing utility bills this summer?
 To reduce AC costs without losing comfort, you should adopt energy-saving routines, implement low-cost changes and make strategic long-term investments.
-Here are 15 proven tips to use.
+Here are 15 tried and tested tips to consider.

 Adopt Good Energy Habits

-Lowering cooling system expenditures may be easier than you think.
-Here are some completely free ways to ease your monthly energy bills:
+Cutting cooling costs may be easier than you suspect.
+Here are some absolutely free ways to ease your monthly utility bills:

-1. Keep curtains and blinds closed: Roughly 76 percent of the sunlight that beats down on standard double-pane windows gets into the building as heat.
-By shutting out the sun with insulating curtains and blinds over your south- and west-facing windows, you lower solar heat gain in the afternoon and reduce the need for air conditioning.
+1. Keep curtains and blinds closed: Around 76 percent of the sunlight that hits standard double-pane windows gets into the building as heat.
+By blocking out the sun by pulling insulating curtains and blinds over your south- and west-facing windows, you lower solar heat gain in the afternoon and reduce the demand for air conditioning.

 2. Turn up the temperature: You can save up to three percent on your air conditioning bills for each degree you elevate the temperature.
-Try setting your thermostat a little higher than usual and running a fan to make up the difference.
+Try setting your thermostat a tad higher than usual and operating a fan to make up the difference.

-3. Turn off the lights when not in use: Lights, especially incandescent bulbs, produce quite a lot of heat.
-Turning them off when you leave the room lowers the interior heat gain your air conditioning must combat.
+3. Switch off the lights when not in use: Lights, especially incandescent bulbs, make a great deal of heat.
+Turning them off when you walk out of the room decreases the interior heat gain your air conditioning must combat.

-4. Use appliances wisely: Wait to use heat-generating appliances like the oven, dryer and dishwasher until the coolest point of the day.
-This technique relieves some of your AC’s burden during the hot afternoon, lowering your bill and boosting home comfort.
+4. Use appliances wisely: Wait to use heat-generating appliances like the oven, dryer and dishwasher until the cooler part of the day.
+This strategy reduces your AC’s workload during the hot afternoon, lowering your bill and maximizing home comfort.

-5. Run kitchen and bathroom exhaust fans: Remove heat and humidity while cooking and showering to diminish the workload on your air conditioning.
+5. Run kitchen and bathroom exhaust fans: Get rid of heat and humidity while cooking and showering to cut down the workload on your cooling system.

 Invest in Low-Cost Upgrades

-If you’re willing to part with a few dollars, you can put an even larger dent in your AC expenses.
-Here are some wallet-friendly upgrades to consider:
+If you’re willing to invest a few dollars, you can put an even larger dent in your cooling costs.
+Here are some low-cost improvements to consider:

-6. Set up a programmable thermostat: If you still have a traditional thermostat, think about upgrading.
-A programmable thermostat automatically changes the temperature depending on your schedule.
-You can slash AC expenditures by up to 10 percent by setting the temperature back 7 to 10 degrees for eight hours each day.
-Thanks to automatic recovery periods, you can appreciate these savings without aggravation or discomfort.
+6. Set up a programmable thermostat: If you still have a manual thermostat, look into upgrading.
+A programmable thermostat automatically adjusts the temperature based on your daily schedule.
+You can slash AC costs by up to 10 percent by turning the temperature back 7 to 10 degrees for eight hours per day.
+Thanks to automatic recovery periods, you can appreciate these savings without inconvenience or discomfort.

-7. Schedule regular maintenance: Your air conditioner needs scheduled checkups to make certain it runs easily and efficiently.
-Maintenance visits every spring also give technicians a chance to find and deal with small issues before they grow into expensive repairs.
-This small, predictable cost provides a tremendous return on investment through improved efficiency and helps your AC last as long as possible.
+7. Schedule regular maintenance: Your air conditioner needs scheduled checkups to make certain it runs effectively and efficiently.
+Maintenance visits every spring also offer a chance to find and solve little issues before they grow into expensive repairs.
+This small, predictable charge provides a significant return on investment through increased efficiency and prolonged equipment life span.

-8. Seal leaks: In lots of homes, leaky windows and doors cause approximately 25 percent of its cooling energy use.
-Close off those irritating leaks with caulk and weatherstripping.
+8. Seal leaks: In many homes, leaky windows and doors cause approximately 25 percent of its cooling energy use.
+Seal those pesky leaks with caulk and weatherstripping.

-9. Install reflective window film: Window film reflects the sun’s rays to the outside, reducing solar heat gain.
-This wallet-friendly upgrade is a very good way to enhance your older windows’ efficiency without buying new ones to replace them.
+9. Install reflective window film: Window film reflects the sun’s rays to the outside, decreasing solar heat gain.
+This budget-friendly upgrade is a great way to increase your older windows’ efficiency without buying new ones to replace them.

 10. Upgrade to LED lights: LEDs generate almost no heat and use considerably less energy than traditional incandescent bulbs.
-These properties help keep your home from getting warm and reduce lighting costs as well.
+These properties help keep your home more comfortable and reduce lighting costs as well.

 Consider Long-Term Home Investments

-If you’re looking93 to make more extensive changes, you may want to make the following investments to cut cooling costs in the long run:
+If you’re prepared to make more substantial changes, explore the following investments to cut cooling costs in the long run:

-11. Insulate the attic: Hot air can get through the ceiling if your attic is not sufficiently insulated.
-Peer inside the attic, and if you don’t see a deep, even layer of insulation, think about adding more.
-Depending on what form of insulation you choose, you might need to contact a professional for the job.
+11. Insulate the attic: Hot air can leak through the ceiling if your attic is not adequately insulated.
+Look inside the attic, and if you don’t see a thick, even layer of insulation, think about adding more.
+Depending on what type of insulation you choose, you could need to hire a professional for the job.

-12. Plant trees for natural shade: Planting leafy trees on the south and west sides of your house reduces sunlight and creates a cool microclimate around your home, naturally reducing your cooling requirements.
+12. Plant trees for natural shade: Planting leafy trees on the south and west sides of your house obstructs sunlight and creates a cool microclimate around your home, naturally lowering your cooling demands.

-13. Replace your windows: Old, single-pane windows let in quite a bit of heat, forcing your AC to work harder.
-Replacing single-pane windows with double- or triple-pane windows with state-of-the-art glazing features elevates your home’s air-tightness and keeps the interior cooler.
+13. Replace your windows: Old, single-pane windows let in a lot of heat, forcing your AC to work harder.
+Installing double- or triple-pane windows with advanced glazing features improves your home’s air-tightness and keeps the interior cooler.

-14. Upgrade your AC system: Operating an aging air conditioner is more expensive than you might think.
-Upgrading from a decade-old 10 SEER model to a modern-day 15 SEER unit can save you 33 percent on your cooling bills.
-The savings capacity of this purchase is even higher if you’re willing to invest more up front.
+14. Upgrade your AC system: Operating an aging air conditioner is more costly than you might think.
+Upgrading from a decade-old 10 SEER model to a modern 15 SEER unit can save you 33 percent on your cooling bills.
+The savings potential of this purchase is even more if you’re able to invest more up front.

-15. Install solar panels: Solar panels convert sunlight into electricity to run your HVAC and other electric equipment.
-The ongoing savings, combined with tax incentives available through 2035, make this a valuable investment.
+15. Install solar panels: Solar panels convert sunlight into electricity to power your AC unit and other electric devices.
+The ongoing expense reductions, coupled with tax incentives available through 2035, make this a valuable investment.

-Save More on Your AC in Hilton Head Island With Help From Epperson Service Experts
+Save More on Your AC in the U.S. With Help From Service Experts Heating, Air Conditioning & Plumbing

-At Epperson Service Experts, we go above and beyond the expected to make sure our customers get133 excellent HVAC services that help cut air conditioning costs in the long run.
-Because of our top-quality products, Expert knowledge and attention to detail, we feel very comfortable backing our work with a 100% satisfaction guarantee.
-To learn more about how we can help reduce your summer air conditioning costs, please reach out to the Experts at Epperson Service Experts.
-Schedule your appointment today by calling 843-619-3781!
+At Service Experts Heating, Air Conditioning & Plumbing, we go above and beyond the expected to deliver excellent HVAC services that help cut air conditioning costs in the long run.
+Because of our top-quality products, Expert knowledge, and attention to detail, we feel secure backing our work with a 100% satisfaction guarantee.
+To learn more about how we can help reduce your summer cooling costs, please contact the Experts at Service Experts Heating, Air Conditioning & Plumbing.
+Schedule your appointment by calling 866-397-3787 today!